deathworlders/online/content/books/deathworlders/chapter-74-ride-to-hell.md

 “More’n that,” Daar rumbled.
 “I kinda suspect we were already let mostly off the leash in preparation for the Hunters...and then the Humans showed up.
 There was prob’ly a hasty effort to retarget our ire too, hence the fear-mongering in th’ media…”

 Loomi duck-nodded.
 “But it was too late.
-Something about our peoples’ social nature and their canid history, combined with an almost *unbelievable* series of fortunate encounters…”
+Something about our peoples’ social nature and their candid history, combined with an almost *unbelievable* series of fortunate encounters…”

 “It’s enough ‘ta make you wonder, ain’t it?”